French investigators hunt black box from doomed jet

 "It's up to the legal investigators -- especially the Germans and of course Lufthansa -- to shed light on the career and profile of this pilot," said Valls.

-French prosecutors have been able to listen to the voice recordings made in the cockpit before the crash but are still searching for the second black box that contains technical flight data.
+French prosecutors have been able to listen to the voice recordings in the cockpit before the crash but are still searching for the second black box that contains technical flight data.

 © 2015 AFP